Skip to main content

-Linn County's new map shows cooling shelters in Albany and throughout the county.
-Benton County does not currently offer warming or cooling shelters in Albany, but has more information about other Benton County cities here.
+Linn County's map shows cooling shelters in Albany and elsewhere in the county.
+Benton County does not currently offer warming or cooling shelters in Albany.

 Places to stay cool